SWP - Policy Interface

 Implemented

 Since May 2015, the ministry screens all (including new and existing) hauled sewage, processed organic waste, and biosolids disposal site Environmental Compliance Approval applications in accordance with Source Water Protection Plans.
 This includes consideration of whether the proposed activity would be a drinking water threat as outlined in the relevant Source Water Protection Plan under the Clean Water Act.
 The ministry will not issue an Environmental Compliance Approval for a site deemed as a significant drinking water threat.
-For sites deemed as a low or moderate drinking water threat, the ministry will consider the application, but additional site restrictions may apply.
-The ministry’s review and approval process is included in the Standard Operating Procedure that can be found in Environmental Registry No. 012-2968 (https://ero.ontario.ca/archive/012-2968).
+For sites deemed as a low or moderate drinking water threat, the ministry will consider the application, but may apply additional site restrictions.
+The ministry’s review and approval process is included in the Standard Operating Procedure (see Environmental Registry No. 012-2968) and continues to be available.

 MECP – WDS – Hauled Sewage, Biosolids